M5ez/M5ez/README.md

 ## Header

 The header is the bar at the top of the screen.
-In the default theme it is 30 pixels high and blue, and it has text in font `FONT_ADDR FreeSansBold9pt7b`, but all of that can be changed, either by modifying the values in the current theme on the fly or by creating your own theme.
+In the default theme it is 30 pixels high and blue, and it has text in font `&FreeSansBold9pt7b`, but all of that can be changed, either by modifying the values in the current theme on the fly or by creating your own theme.

 ### Showing, hiding, title